Ascarina lucida var. lanceolata

 Can be purchased from Oratia Native Plant Nurseries (email@example.com)

-Description based on cultivated plants, herbarium and fresh specimens.
+Fact Sheet prepared for NZPCN by P.J. de Lange 1 January 2010.
+Description by P.J. de Lange based on cultivated plants, herbarium and fresh specimens.